Chocolate Peanut Pretzel Pie

 Rich & Decadent: This Chocolate Peanut Pretzel Pie is brownie-like in consistency.
 It’s filled with a rich chocolate custard that pairs incredibly well with the butter and flaky crust.

-Sweet & Salty: Inside the rich chocolate custard is loads of roasted and salted peanuts.
+Sweet & Salty: Inside this rich chocolate pie is loads of roasted and salted peanuts.
 On top I add mini pretzel twists for a sweet and salty pie!

-Crowd Pleaser: This rich and decadent pie has it all.
+Crowd Pleaser: This decadent organic pie has it all.
 It has a buttery and flaky crust, rich chocolate filling, salty pretzels, this is sure to be a crowd pleaser for whatever occasion you bake it for!

 chocolate peanut pretzel pie